 And if reading this bores you, understand that your liver is a HIGHLY important gland that you can’t live without.
 It plays a key role in detoxifying the toxins you ingest and breath in daily (including smoking), besides being a major fat burner.
 Make the liver diseased, and you become a breeding ground for toxins, the rise of other diseases…then death.

 P.S.
-The original report came out in the May journal issue of Hepatology (published by John Wiley & Sons on behalf of the American Association for the Study of Liver Diseases).
+The original report came out in the May journal issue of Hepatology (the latter is now non-working–here’s the correct place it was to go.) (published by John Wiley & Sons on behalf of the American Association for the Study of Liver Diseases).
 Similar results were also reported in the Journal of Gastroenterology and Hepatology 2005.